alcantara-pereira/alcantara-pereira-github.io/_pages/about.md

   - /about.html
 ---

-This is the webpage for Andre Alcantara Pereira.
+I am a Brazilian M.A economics student at PUC-Rio, coming from a physics background.
+My main fields of interest are Urban, Trade, and Development economics.

-It is still under construction.
+This webpage is still under construction.